Variability in Footpoint Mapping of BBFs Using Tsyganenko Models: Impact on Swarm Conjunctions: BBF footpoints from different Tsyganenko models

+We analyzed the footpoint of the BBF events in both the Northern Hemisphere and Southern Hemisphere (NH and SH respectively) for each Tsyganenko model.
 The footpoint histogram for each Tsyganenko model is shown in Figure \ref{fig_hist_foorprint}.
-Statistically, the footpoints appear similar across all the mapping models, suggesting that despite the inherent differences in how these models represent Earth's magnetosphere, they statistically converge on a similar spatial distribution of BBFs.
+Statistically, the footpoints appear rather similar across all the mapping models, suggesting that despite the inherent differences in how these models represent Earth's magnetosphere, they statistically converge on a similar spatial distribution of BBFs.

-The magnetic latitude (MLAT) footpoints of BBFs are generally concentrated around $70^\circ \pm 4^\circ$ in both hemispheres.
-The slight spread in MLAT could be indicative of variations in geomagnetic conditions or differences in the way each Tsyganenko model maps to the ionosphere.
-In terms of magnetic local time (MLT), BBFs predominantly have their ionospheric footpoints around midnight $\pm 3$ hours, with a clear peak in the pre-midnight sector primarily associated with substorm onsets.
+The magnetic latitude (MLAT) footpoints of BBFs are generally concentrated around $70^\circ \pm 5^\circ$ in both hemispheres.
+The wider MLAT spread observed in the TA15 model may be attributed to its capability to represent the magnetosphere under a wider variety of solar wind conditions.
+In terms of magnetic local time (MLT), BBFs predominantly have their ionospheric footpoints around midnight $\pm 3$ hours, with a clear peak in the pre-midnight sector presumably associated with substorms.

-While the statistical distribution of BBF footpoints is similar across Tsyganenko models, significant variations can occur for specific events.
+While the statistical distribution of BBF footpoints is similar across the Tsyganenko models, significant variations can occur for specific events.
 These differences are crucial when searching for conjunctions.
-To better understand these discrepancies, we perform a comparative analysis of the footpoint locations produced by each Tsyganenko model, using the T89 model as the reference.
-T89 was chosen as the benchmark because it maps the largest number of BBFs, thanks to its broader inclusion criteria and fewer restrictions on input parameters
+To better understand these differences, we performed a comparative analysis of the footpoint locations produced by each Tsyganenko model, using the TA15n model as the reference.
+TA15n was chosen as the benchmark because it maps a large number of BBFs, due to its broader inclusion criteria, and is expected to be more accurate due to its more sophisticated representation and larger dataset.